walidbosso/JEE_Sales_MANAGEMENT/README.md

 - Apache Tomcat Server

 ### Installation Steps
+1. Fork then Clone the repository.
-1. Import the project into your preferred IDE.
+2. Import the project into your preferred IDE.
-2. Set up the database using the provided SQL scripts.
+3. Set up the database using the provided SQL scripts.
-3. Configure database connection properties in the project.
+4. Configure database connection properties in the project.
 5. Run the application on an Apache Tomcat Server.

 ## Usage